mdp-toolkit/mdp-docs/source/tutorial_src/ch2_advanced.rst

     ...
     >>>

 Again this ensures that the extension is deactivated after the function call, even in the case of an exception.
+The deactivation happens only if the extension was activated by the decorator (not if it was already active before).

 Writing Extension Nodes
 -----------------------